Back to Work objections

 Lodge an objection

-Objecting is a formal process.
-There are certain rules you must follow:
+Objecting is a formal process and you must:

-- You should state the grounds for your objection fully and in detail, and
+- State the grounds for your objection fully and in detail.

-If you do not provide the necessary documentation to support your claim, your objection may be disallowed.
+If you do not provide the necessary documents supporting your claim, your objection may be disallowed.

-If you wish to object to a decision on your Back to Work claim, your written objection must be lodged with us within 60 days after the date of the decision.
+If you want to object to a decision on your Back to Work claim, your written objection must be lodged with us within 60 days after the date of decision to which you are objecting.

 Objections lodged out-of-time

-If you wish to lodge an objection outside the 60-day time period, you must write to us and request permission to lodge an out-of-time objection.
+If you want to lodge an objection outside the 60-day time frame, you must write to us and request permission to lodge an out-of-time objection.
+Your application must:

 - Contain any supporting documentation.